PaloAltoNetworks/a3s/pkgs/api/doc/documentation.md

 ## authz

-### Authz
+### Permissions

-API to retrieve the permissions from a token.
+API to retrieve the permissions from a user identity.

 #### Example